A resume is a marketing document designed to show an employer that you possess the skills and experience necessary to perform a particular job.

 Be clear and concise.
 Employers might spend less than 30 seconds looking at your resume before deciding to offer you an interview, so you don’t have much time to describe your skills.

-Complete the Application Package to learn how to create and develop a resume, cover letter and key selection criteria tailored to your industry.
+Complete the Job Applications to learn how to create and develop a resume, cover letter and key selection criteria tailored to your industry.

 Please note: This information is based on Australian resume conventions.
 If you are writing a resume for another country, check that country’s conventions and also see the International student careers portal.